 As with other insurance policies it is vital that the insurance policy you are going to use covers all areas of your holiday, so read the terms and conditions of your policy thoroughly.
+Sometimes by paying an additional premium you can be covered.
 Don’t worry if you have just taken out a policy and it doesn’t cover all of your requirements, as with any insurance policy you take out there is a 14 day cooling off period.
 It is a good idea to look at all the different options of travel insurance, for example, if you are caving as a one off activity, it may be worth looking at a single trip or single activity policy, whereas, if you go caving a lot, an annual policy may be more appropriate.

 Caving is covered by SportsCover Direct under their single trip or annual multi trip cover for world-wide holidays.
 SportsCover Direct can provide an ‘ActivityTopUp’, meaning that their cover can be combined with other companies' standard annual travel insurance policy to cover the caving activity.
 By using the ‘ActivityTopUp’, duplication of insurance policies for the sake of an activity such as caving is not necessary.
 This can be useful to back-packers and the one day cavers.
 It is recommended that you read carefully through the terms and conditions to ensure the policy meets all your requirements